-Turns out, it’s actually pretty easy to install Chrome in Manjaro.
-You can do it from the command line, or using the Add & Remove software tool Manjaro comes with.
+Turns out it’s easy to install Chrome in Manjaro.
+You can do it from the command line or using the Add & Remove software tool Manjaro comes with.

-Whichever method you use is down to you, your skill-set, and whether you have any particular packaging preferences.
+Whichever method you choose is down to you, your skill-set, and your packaging preferences.
 The end result is the same: Google’s famous web browser, ready for you to use.

 Let’s take a look at how.